hicksjduk/sudoku-haskell/README.md

 * For each such value, replace the
 0 at the relevant position in the source grid with that value, and solve the revised grid recursively.

-The `solve` function returns a list of solutions.
+The `solve` function returns a list of solutions, each of which is a grid where all 81 values are non-zero.
 The `sudoku` function takes the head of the returned list; thus evaluation terminates as soon as a solution is found.